Frequently Asked Questions:

 Trained dietitians primarily focus on meal planning and are hired by hospitals and occasionally other institutions.
 Nutrition is a “whole body” approach, in which, meal planning is only a small part.
 Nutritionists are trained to individualize a nutritional and supplement program for therapies according to the individual’s unique constitution and health concerns.
 Individuals preferring progressive help usually seek the advice of Nutritionists rather than dietitians.
 The majority of Nutritionists work for themselves doing nutritional consulting.
 Some start out by working with M.D.’s, chiropractors, H.H.P.’s, acupuncturists, naturopaths, osteopaths and other health therapists.

 You should check with your state/city for required total hours and specific course requirements.
 Even if you are not licensed, you can use C.N.C., C.C.M.H. and H.H.P. after your name to market and demonstrate your abilities and education.
 H.H.P.’s are licensed in fewer than 18 states.
 However, there are H.H.P.’s, as well as C.N.C.’s and C.C.M.H.’s, practicing openly and successfully in every state.
 Even if one practices where not currently licensed, our programs teach you how to practice and speak in an entirely legal manner.
-No matter where you practice, you can advertise yourself as having graduated from a state-licensed school and licensed to practice in southern California.

 How do I obtain malpractice insurance?